saadkhan321/Project6_ND/README.md

 ##### Addition of Tooltip Animation

 To enhance the data representation of the visualization, I thought of adding useful information such as park name, park area and monthly visitation in the tooltips for each data point.
+The version of the code with enhanced version of the visualization is in the index_files folder **[html file: index5.html / data file: parkdata_initial_3.tsv]** [Initial DataVis Parks Dimple v3]

+#####

 ## Feedback